Leviathan Falls: Plot summary

 Teresa's attempts to convince Duarte to stop his hive mind fail, and Tanaka kills him, simultaneously ending the hive mind and unleashing the dark gods on humanity.
 In the ensuing struggle, Tanaka is also killed.
 Jim realizes what he must do in order to save humanity.
 He connects himself to the station, taking Duarte's place, and holds the dark gods at bay while Teresa escapes the Ring Station and orders the remaining ships to exit the slow zone.
 After an emotional goodbye, the crew of the Rocinante splits for the final time after decades of flying together.
 Alex takes the Rocinante to Nieuwestadt system to live with his son and grandchild, while Amos, Naomi, and Teresa travel with Elvi back to Sol.
 Once the slow zone is empty, Jim destroys the Ring Station, sacrificing himself, but severing the dark gods' connection to the human universe and causing the ring gates to collapse.
-Each of the 1,300 colony systems, now unable to communicate with the others, is left to fend for itself.
+All of the 1,300 colony systems, now unable to communicate with each other, are left to fend for themselves.

 In an epilogue set 1,000 years later, humans have developed their own form of faster-than-light travel.
 A team from The Thirty Worlds, a federation of colonies, journeys to Earth, where they are greeted by Amos Burton.